This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 Bacterial pneumonia is a lung infection caused by bacteria.
 It makes your lungs inflamed, which means they cannot work well.
 Bacterial pneumonia germs are easily spread when an infected person coughs, sneezes, or has close contact with others.

 - Take your medicine as directed.
-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
-Tell him if you are allergic to any medicine.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Follow up with your primary healthcare provider as directed:
+Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

-- Avoid the spread of germs: Wash your hands often with soap and water.
+- Prevent the spread of germs.
+Wash your hands often with soap and water.
 Use gel hand cleanser when there is no soap and water available.
 Do not touch your eyes, nose, or mouth unless you have washed your hands first.
 Cover your mouth when you cough.
 Cough into a tissue or your shirtsleeve so you do not spread germs from your hands.
 If you are sick, stay away from others as much as possible.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.